 Collier County hired RWA Engineering (RWA) to evaluate and perform a pond siting analysis.
 The Veterans Memorial Boulevard Improvements Preliminary Drainage & Alternative Pond Siting Analysis (Report) was finalized in February 2020 and is part of the documentation for this petition.
 The Report was used for identifying the location and pond sizes for Phase I and Phase II.
-The direction provided to RWA, was to consider vacant property adjacent to the road corridor when considering locations for pond siting.
-Adjacent parcels with established businesses (commercial) or residential homes were not considered.
 The Report recommended Pond Site 1 as the 1st choice and concluded that Pond Site 1 was the most logical choice based on the proximity to the drainage basin and the Pond Siting Matrix scores.
 Pond Site 1 is the Program Land Site.

 The construction of Phase I is complete and the roadway is open to the public.
 The excess stormwater availability from the pond site used for Phase I has been calculated and accounted for in the pond acreage needed for Phase II.
 An additional pond site for Phase II is required.
 In May 2023, Collier County acquired Pond Site 5 for the VMB Ext.
-Project as right-of-way and will be used for roadway and a stormwater pond site.
+Project as right-of-way and will be used for roadway and a stormwater management pond site.
 This location was evaluated in the Report, and ranked 3rd.
 The excess land has been accounted for in the pond acreage need for Phase II.
 The existing County owned right-of-way in this corridor cannot accommodate the attenuation and water quality treatment requirements for VMB Ext. improvements, and an additional acquisition process is required for Phase II of the project.
-Phase II requires an additional pond site, west of the railroad, totaling approximately 6.9 acres.
+Phase II requires an additional pond site, west of the railroad, totaling approximately 7.51 acres.